tboller/FixIIT/Documentation/reports/pgmReports/sprint4/sprint-04.md

 During this fourth sprint I was able to accomplish the following:
 - Applied tasks to Trello board.
 - Monitored Github.
-- Prepared team sprint report.
+- Prepared team's sprint report.
 - Followed up on team accomplishments and project progress.
-- Continue to work on the design of our angular pages.
+- Continued to work on the design of our angular pages.
 - Separated the css to have only one css file per html page.

 ### Developer
 Vince Giaimo

-- During the fourth sprint, I have continued to develop the web pages for our site.
+- Continued to develop the web pages for our site.
-- I have added a background image of the IIT campus for our index and login page, the purpose of this was to give users a feel of the location of our campus.
+- Added a background image of the IIT campus for our index and login page, the purpose of this was to give users a feel of the location of our campus.
-- I have modified the index and login boxes to be somewhat transparent with the background image.
+- Modified the index and login boxes to be somewhat transparent with the background image.
-- I have created an upload button for us to use on the backend that way users can upload their own photos of items they would like to fix.
+- Created an upload button for us to use on the backend that way users can upload their own photos of items they would like to fix.
-- I have created a Terms of Use page and implemented a legal statement for uses to understand the Terms of using our web application that is embeded in a scroll box.
+- Created a Terms of Use page and implemented a legal statement for uses to understand the Terms of using our web application that is embeded in a scroll box.
-- I have also created a contact page that has general information about us and how users can contact us for support.
+- Created a contact page that has general information about us and how users can contact us for support.
-- I have added two photos for our user page and admin page for the purpose of giving a visial effect on how the web application will display on the endusers side.
+- Added two photos for our user page and admin page for the purpose of giving a visial effect on how the web application will display on the endusers side.

 ### Jr. Developer
 Thomas Boller